At a Glance

-To improve medical billing A/R, adopt a two-pronged approach where you reduce claim denials on the one hand, and improve the speed of patient collections on the other hand.
+To improve medical billing A/R, adopt a 2-pronged approach where you reduce claim denials on the one hand, and improve the speed of patient collections on the other hand.

-In both, examine your existing workflow to identify inefficiencies, look at denials to identify places for improvement, and seek ways to automate and streamline.
+In both, examine your existing workflow to identify inefficiencies, look at denials to assess places for improvement, and seek ways to automate and streamline.